carbon-design-system/carbon/docs/guides/endgame.md

 Checklist:

+- [ ] Patch release on Monday
+- [ ] Announce in core channel that code freeze is at the end of the week
 - [ ] Reach out to teams and figure out critical dependencies that are ship/no-ship criteria
   - [ ] Document these in the endgame issue for the Monday task